mika-n/NGPCarMenu/ReadMe.md

 - Download the latest version from the Releases-link shown above.
 - Make sure RBR game is not running and locking the existing NGPCarMenu.dll file.
 - Unzip the package on top of the existing installation and let the unzip tool to overwrite all existing files (the zip contains only NGPCarMenu related files).
-- You won't loose your existing rbr\Plugins\NGPCarMenu.ini settings because the new version overwrites NGPCarMenu.ini.sample file.
+- You won't loose your existing rbr\Plugins\NGPCarMenu.ini settings because the new version overwrites only the NGPCarMenu.ini.sample configuration file and not the NGPCarMenu.ini you may have customized.
 If you want to read more about new options then take a look at this NGPCarMenu.ini.sample file or Readme.txt file.
 However, the new version will initialize all new options with de1ault values, so the old INI file continues to work.

 ## Configuration
 rbr\Plugins\NGPCarMenu.ini options (see the NGPCarMenu.ini.sample file for more details):